Where are Northbound Treatment’s programs located?

 We have highly specialized programs that are small and intimate with individualized care to help you identify the best path to long lasting recovery.
 We are strong believers in peer support and fellowship in the recovery process; our recovered individuals continue to grow together in our recovery community by attending meetings whether they are 30 days or 30 years sober.

-In our young adults’ program, we offer independent living where you may have a single or shared room and we’ve seen individuals thrive in both living environments in our Orange County and Seattle residential locations.
+In our young adults’ program, we offer independent living where you may have a single or shared room and we’ve seen individuals thrive in both living environments in our Orange County residential locations.
 At Northbound, we’re proud of our 1-to-1 staff to client ratio.

 What is the average length of stay?